 6. Golden Art

 The golden age of Design

 It’s been on the horizon, growing steadily over the last few years and now it looks like it truly got a foothold.
 The use of shiny metallic effects – it’s exciting even writing it.
 Still heavily dominated by gold, there is a push for other metals too, silver is coming and copper is a must.
-A spark of light catching, rich, textured gold can’t help but give a design a lift.
-The trending style is sparing, minimal use for shimmering highlights, and pick out elements and it also works brilliantly with embossed and debossed patterns.
+A spark of light-catching, rich, textured gold can’t help but give a design a lift.
+The trending style is sparing, with minimal use for shimmering highlights, and pick out elements and it also works brilliantly with embossed and debossed patterns.